 Unfortunately, we have to limit tickets to advance sales only.
 This system will allow us to schedule guests across the available reservation times.

 The zoo is situated on an 84-acre campus with animal habitats connected by 4.9 miles of walkable pathways.
-Available options during this initial stage of opening include:
+Currently available is:

 Yes, with the exception of alcoholic beverages and glass containers.